ericcirone/perltidy/README.md

 ## Requirements

-This extension requires that Perl::Tidy is installed.
+This extension requires that Mason::Tidy is installed.
-To install Perl::Tidy:
+To install Mason::Tidy:
-* cpan install Perl::Tidy
+* cpan install Mason::Tidy
-* ppm install Perl-Tidy (if using ActivePerl)
-* sudo apt install perltidy -y (Ubuntu)
-* sudo yum install perltidy -y (CentOS)

 ## Extension Settings

 This extension contributes the following settings:

-* `perltidy.executable`: path to perltidy executable
+* `masontidy.executable`: path to masontidy executable
-* `perltidy.profile`: path to .perltidyrc file.
+* `masontidy.masonVersion`: what version of mason to run Mason::Tidy against
-* `perltidy.additionalArguments`: array listing any additional arguments to be used with the perltidy command
+* `masontidy.additionalArguments`: array listing any additional arguments to be used with the masontidy command